-There are thirty (30) structural devices:
+There are twenty-three (23) structural devices:

 Absence—An intentional omission of scripture indicating something is missing.